 6.2.1.1 validateSupportingService

-This service capability ensures that a valid M2M Service Subscription exists for a service capability that is either received by the M2M Service Platform from an AE or is transmitted to the AE from the M2M Service Platform.
+This service capability ensures that a valid M2M Service Subscription exists for a service capability request that is either received by the M2M Service Platform from an AE or is transmitted to the AE from the M2M Service Platform.

 6.2.1.1.1 Pre-conditions

-A correlation between the serviceId that defines the Supporting Service and the subscriptionId has been defined in order to obtain the serviceId.
+A correlation between the M2M Service that defines the Supporting Service and the M2M Service Subscription has been defined in order to validate the M2M Service.

-6.2.1.1.2 Signature
+6.2.1.1.2 Signature - validateSupportingService